MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 You can sign up in either of the following ways:

-- If you’re new to Microsoft, sign up through the Guides Getting Started page as described below.
+- Sign up through the Guides Getting Started page as described below.

-- If you're an existing customer or admin, sign up through the Guides Getting Started page or through the Microsoft Admin Center.
+- Sign up through the Microsoft Admin Center (for existing customers).
 Step-by-step instructions for signing up through the Microsoft Admin Center are provided below.

 ### Sign up through the Guides Getting Started page